PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 blocked tests passed.
 The next change should introduce a frozen ModelIR/layout context and six stable IDs, then prove builder equality and instrumented order before switching the historical helper to a delegate.

+That sequence now uses `SINetPreaddResizeRecoveryContext` and six stable IDs in `passes/sinet_preadd_resize_recovery_orchestration.py`.
+Every owner is a direct import, the first two invocations carry ModelIR only, and the final four carry ModelIR plus layout state.
+The historical helper is a four-line delegate while all three top-level invocations, its nested terminal-layout invocation, and their neighbors remain unchanged.
+Ordered architecture accounting combines the new stable IDs with remaining direct calls so the existing owner totals remain explicit.
+Focused, related-owner, core, and TensorFlow-import-blocked suites pass apart from one stale direct fixture that fails identically at the parent checkpoint.
+Characterize the adjacent three-step SINet terminal-layout sequence before the next extraction.